-Ronaldo coy on international future with Portugal
+Ronaldo coy about Portugal future

 The 37-year-old forward was in tears as he walked back to the dressing room after the 1-0 quarter-final.

-Ronaldo came on as a substitute, having also come off the bench in the last-16 win against Switzerland.
+Ronaldo played as a substitute, having also come off the bench in the last-16 win against Switzerland.

 "To win a World Cup for Portugal was the biggest and most ambitious dream of my career," he wrote on social media.